petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-4-identity-management-and-security/claritys-authentication-and-sso-requirements.md

 ### Reduce management time and costs through reusable user segments

 In Liferay, permissions are not only assignable to roles but also to user groups.
 If users in a specific group should have the same access and permissions on the platform, it makes sense for them to be grouped together with one set of permissions.
 Furthermore, user groups can be assigned automatically from user directories, as demonstrated in the previous module.
-This saves time and energy because new users who authenticate to Liferay don't need roles or permissions assigned to them, but automatically receive the permissions of their user group.
+This saves time and energy because new users who authenticate to Liferay don't need roles or permissions assigned to them individually, but automatically receive the permissions of their user group.

 ## Conclusion